 “We need to listen to and understand what our LGBT brothers and sisters are feeling and experiencing.
 Certainly, we must do better than we have done in the past so that all members feel they have a spiritual home where their brothers and sisters love them and where they have a place to worship and serve the Lord.”Elder M. Russell Ballard

-Additional Church Leader Resources and downloads are available:
+Additional Church Leader Resources and downloads are available by clicking HERE: